EPCCed/eidf-docs/docs/services/s3/index.md

 To access the EIDF S3 Service, you need to have an EIDF account as described in [EIDF Accounts](../../access/project.md).

-Project leads can request an EIDF S3 Service object store allocation for a project through a request to the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).
+Project leads can request an EIDF S3 Service object store allocation for a project via a request to the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).

 ## Information required to use the EIDF S3 Service